 At Cheam Fields Primary Academy, we adhere to all national and local policies in regard to Safeguarding Children and Young People.
-Cheam Fields is committed to gender, racial, religious and disability equality in every part of school life.
+Cheam Fields Primary is committed to gender, racial, religious, and disability equality in every part of school life.
 Cheam Fields is dedicated to safeguarding and promoting the welfare of all children and young people and expects all staff and volunteers to share this commitment.
-At Cheam Fields we actively support the Government's PREVENT Agenda to counter radicalism and extremism.

 For information about What to do if you're worried a child is being abused, please read the guidance document as published by the DfE.